sherl0cks/pipeline-library/README.md

 Please see https://github.com/redhat-cop/container-pipelines or https://github.com/redhat-cop/containers-quickstarts for this type of content.

+## Helpful Hints

+* [IDE Syntax Support](https://gist.github.com/arehmandev/736daba40a3e1ef1fbe939c6674d7da8).
+Each GDSL syntax file will be specific to the plugins you have installed, so please don't commit the resulting file.
+There

 # Other Resources

 * https://github.com/fabric8io/fabric8-jenkinsfile-library which influenced the structure of this project